platformio/platformio-docs/migration.rst

       - Specify project dependencies that should be installed automatically to :ref:`projectconf_pio_libdeps_dir` before environment processing.
     * - env
       - :ref:`projectconf_env_platform`
-      - PlatformIO 3.0 allows to use specific version of platform using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH).
+      - PlatformIO 3.0 allows one to use specific version of platform using `Semantic Versioning <http://semver.org>`_ (X.Y.Z=MAJOR.MINOR.PATCH).
     * - env
       - :ref:`projectconf_lib_extra_dirs`
       - A list with extra directories/storages where :ref:`ldf` will look for dependencies